 Truck Accident’s are very Serious

 Our serious injury lawyers handle many cases involving collisions between large trucks and automobiles.
 As large truck and tractor-trailer traffic rises on the nation’s highways, at least nine states are considering proposals to separate big rigs from cars on interstate highways.
 By designating certain lanes as “truck only” lanes, the states are hoping to reduce congestion, improve safety and increase commerce by allowing goods to move faster.
-Georgia, Ohio, Nevada, and several other states are studying a design to build or designate “truck only” lanes on various stretches of interstate highways. personal injury attorneystruck accidents involved automobiles, and in many of the cases, the drivers or passengers in automobiles were seriously injured or killed.
+Georgia, Ohio, Nevada, and several other states are studying a design to build or designate “truck only” lanes on various stretches of interstate highways. truck accidents involved automobiles, and in many of the cases, the drivers or passengers in automobiles were seriously injured or killed.

 Many trucking advocates contend the “truck only” lanes would increase the opportunities for significant improvements in the transportation of freight on highways.
 According to these advocates, the key benefits of “truck only” lanes would be four fold.
 First, the public would be far less exposed to the risk of car/truck crashes.
 This wouldnot only save lives and prevent injury, but would also be an economic benefit to the trucking industry.
 Second, with lower traffic volumes in the lanes, trucks could operate more efficiently with reduced need for braking, accelerating and overtaking.
 Third, the added capacity would help alleviate congestion thereby reducing travel time and uncertainty of arrival time.
 Fourth, the argument for greater use of longer vehicles would be strengthened because they would not operate in the same lanes as passenger vehicles.

 In general, passenger vehicles would benefit from “truck only” lanes in three ways.
 First, safety would improve.
 Second, the quality of the traveling experience would improve as motorists would be less concerned with having to move around large trucks.
-Third, “truck only” lanes would help improve speeds for passenger cars. car accident attorneys
+Third, “truck only” lanes would help improve speeds for passenger cars.

 However, the issue of financing the construction of “truck only” lanes is extremely controversial.
 One estimate is that the cost of constructing a “truck only” lane alongside an existing rural interstate would cost approximately $2.5 million per lane mile, plus land acquisition costs.
 Obviously, the cost would vary considerably, depending on right-of-way availability, the topography of the land, the need for bridges and additional entrance and exit ramps.